US$12,015raised of $1,000,000.00 goal goal

-All past and present antipoverty programs that have worked with rural poor farmers in our region, have taken the same approach: give these farmers things like seed, training, fertilizers, etc, season after season, and that's all.
+For the most part, there is usually nothing whatsoever that is happening to end extreme poverty in our region.
+The few antipoverty programs that have showed up over the years, however, all of them have taken the same approach: give rural poor farmers things like seed, training, fertilizers, etc, season after season, and that’s all.

 But I can tell you this: I live permanently in Namisita, a village formerly in Balawoli Sub County, but now part of a new Sub County called Kagumba, in Kamuli.
 I also know precisely every other remote rural corner of our region.

 No single farmer has ever exited poverty because someone gave them these inputs and went away.
 Farmers have been given everything, but they never ever become self-sustaining; many do not even have food, and live in eternal hunger.
 They can’t afford new seed on their own in subsequent seasons, and need to be supported continuously.

 Various poverty alleviation programs have worked with rural poor farmers in our region this way, and have spent millions of dollars doing so, but no farmer has ever moved from hunger to being food secure on a sustained basis, or from being a subsistence farmer to a commercial farmer, because someone helped them this way.

 By contrast, while sugarcane growing* is known to bring monoculture and hence famine, a sugar plant came to Kamuli around 2013, and gave farmers initial support for the first few years.
 Today, every part of Kamuli and Buyende is full of sugarcane, and farmers do not need anyone to help them get started.
 Because a ready market is there.

 That is why, our intended plant, which will create market linkages for at least six (6) different crops, is the kind of thing that can move rural poor smallholder farmers in a place like ours from extreme poverty.